Man arrested on suspicion of farmer Mike Gaine’s murder continues to be held

 The Defence Forces said members of its Engineer Specialist Search Team were assisting gardai in Kenmare but would not comment further while the operation was ongoing.

-Several personnel were seen digging lands near a barn on Monday afternoon.
+Several personnel were seen digging lands near a barn on Monday afternoon while a field further away was searched by hand by Irish soldiers.

-Flowers, candles and notes offering condolences to the Gaine family have been left around a wooden post at the entrance to the farm, with a grey woollen cap left on top.
+Flowers, candles and notes offering condolences to the Gaine family have been left around a wooden post at the entrance to the farm, with a grey woollen Massey Ferguson cap left on top.

+Several tourists stopped briefly to look at the search operation as they passed by the farm, located along the scenic Ring of Kerry route.

+Kenmare local Rory O’Connor said Mr Gaine’s death had “cast a pall” over the area, especially the close-knit farming community.

 Mr Gaine was last seen on the morning of March 20 in Kenmare town buying phone credit in the Centra shop.